kammitama5/kammitama5.github.io/_posts/2022-07-04-Monday-July-4th.md

 more timid about that stuff).
-There have been persons who have done research on our system, but the person who really accurately can model and knows about this best is my mentor; he has been one of the core persons working on these problems, along with a mix of engineers, even though he has also has a research background.
+There have been persons who have done research on our system, but the person who really accurately can model and knows about this best is my mentor; he has been one of the core persons working on these problems, along with a mix of engineers, even though he has also has a research background / did the Academic route / publishes.
 So it's really a unique opportunity.
 - We have looked at a number of mechanisms along the way, too, both mathematical, game-theory related, and random processes related.
 It's been kind of a wild ride.
 - He has also been really great in dedicating time when he can, because there is a lot of interest in the work he is doing, from both